MileHacker Logo

 Gluten-Free Challenges

-Semolina (wheat) is a primary part, and bread features with almost every meal.
+Semolina (wheat) is a key part, and bread features with almost at every mealtime.
 Cross-contamination has a risk.

 Clear communication is required, but options may be limited.